 Both islands offer an idyllic escape just minutes from the mainland.
 While water activities abound (there’s even an underwater nature trail), the uninterrupted nature of Port-Cros offers ample opportunities to explore by bike or by foot.
 Next door the more populated Porquerolles Island is inhabited but has retained its charming character.
 Here you’ll find vineyards, sandy beaches and shaded cycleways.

-Wherever you decide to explore in Provence, there’s no doubt this stunning and diverse land will inspire you the way it has done for countless others… If you’re short on time or just want to make the most of your trip to France, why not check out some of these fantastic tours of the region?
-Get in quick, they’re popular!
+Wherever you decide to explore in Provence, there’s no doubt this stunning and diverse land will inspire you the way it has done for countless others… Enjoy getting to know the best Provence attractions!

 Read more: Looking for somewhere to stay in Provence?
 Check out my ultimate Provence guide for the best places to stay in Provence!